| May 24th, Morning (8:30 A.M. ~ 12:00 A.M.) | |

 Instructor(s)

-- Liang Qi - Associate Professor, Shanghai Jiao Tong University, Shanghai, China
+- Prof. Liang Qi - Shanghai Jiao Tong University, Shanghai, China

-- Jose de la Rosa - Professor, University of Seville, Spain
+- Prof. José M. de la Rosa - University of Seville, Seville, Spain

 T4 - Towards 6G UWB Signal Processing Chain Design